Kang Hye-jung (filmmaker): 1995 to 2024: Career as film producer

 In 1995, she joined a film company in Chungmuro, called "Movie Room" under CEO Joo Pil-ho and started promoting foreign movies.
 She was part of the production department for Lim Jong-jae's film Kill the Love.

-In 1996, She joined the film company Cinema Service during the production of Two Cops 3 where she worked closely with film producer Kim Mi-hee.
+In 1996, She joined the film company Cinema Service during the production of Two Cops 3 where she worked film producer Kim Mi-hee.
+Kang served as the youngest member of the production department.